Winkel (surname)

 Winkel is a Dutch and Low German toponymic surname.
-While winkel means shop in modern Dutch, its original meaning was "corner" or "enclosed piece of land", and the surname is thought to be toponymic only.
+While winkel means "shop" in modern Dutch, its original meaning was "corner" or "enclosed piece of land", and the surname is thought to be toponymic only.
 Among multiple places named (de/'t) Winkel, Winkel, North Holland is known to be at the origin of several families with the name.
-Variant forms include De Winkel, Te Winkel, Van Winkel, Van de Winkel, Winckel, and Winkels.
+Variant forms include De Winkel, Te Winkel, Van Winkel, Van de Winkel, Winckel, Winkels and Aus dem Winckel.
 People with these surnames include: